 In diabetic or impaired renal patients, risk of hyperkalaemia, worsening of renal function and cardiovascular morbidity and mortality increase.

 Extracorporeal treatments leading to contact of blood with negatively charged surfaces such as dialysis or haemofiltration with certain high-flux membranes (e.g. polyacrylonitril membranes) and low density lipoprotein apheresis with dextran sulphate due to increased risk of severe anaphylactoid reactions (see Contraindications).
 If such treatment is required, consideration should be given to using a different type of dialysis membrane or a different class of antihypertensive agent.

 (See Table 3.)

 Store below 30°C.

-C08GA02 - amlodipine and diuretics ; Belongs to the class of calcium-channel blockers in combination with diuretics.
-Used in the treatment of cardiovascular diseases.
+C09BX01 - perindopril, amlodipine and indapamide ; Belongs to the class of ACE inhibitors and other combinations.
+Used in the treatment of cardiovascular disease.

 Triplixam 10 mg/2.5 mg/5 mg FC tab

 Triplixam 5 mg/1.25 mg/10 mg FC tab